GENIE-BPC/genieBPC/README.md

 The {genieBPC} package provides a seamless way to obtain the data corresponding to each release from Synapse and to create datasets for analysis.

-The {GenieBPC} package provides a seamless way to obtain the data corresponding to each release from Synapse and to create datasets for analysis.

 -   **Pull a specified version of a phenomic data release** from Synapse directly into the R environment.
 The most recent version is automatically pulled, but a specific version can be specified for